AlternativeFFFF/Alt-F4/submissions/ALT+F4 LTN-RLD-Cybersyn Mod Comparison/Requesting a Train.md

 LTN adds The Logistic Train Stop entity and 22 signals used to control the network.
 When used with mods that add more types of locomotives and wagons, LTN will also add more signals for each new locomotive/wagon.

-{% include image.html src='LTN-stop.png' alt='Logistic Train Stop' caption='The hybrid Logistic Train Stop entity added by LTN' %}
+{% include image.html src='LTN-stop.png' alt='The hybrid Logistic Train Stop entity added by LTN' caption='The hybrid Logistic Train Stop entity added by LTN' %}

 LTN adds the Logistic Train Stop, which is a new entity that must used for the mod to work, and completely replaces the vanilla train stop.
 This new addition is a hybrid entity composed of a Train Stop, a Lamp which serves as the input for signals, and a yellow constant combinator which serves as the output.
 Together with a constant combinator to configure the station, the minimum footprint for the stop is 2x2 + 1x1.
 (Only the stop by itself is required for a provider using global defaults)

-{% include image.html src='LTN-signals.png' alt='LTN signals' caption='The virtual signals added by LTN' %}
+{% include image.html src='LTN-signals.png' alt='The virtual signals added by LTN' caption='The virtual signals added by LTN' %}

 While the number of signals can be daunting, many of them (particularly the bottom two rows) can be safely ignored and still have a fully-functional network.